 Not many small business owners realize that Google ‘localizes’ search results.
 Search engines know where the searcher is located and will show results closest to the user’s location.
-If you are a brick and mortar store, you will want to sure as many locals know who you are, what you sell, and where they can buy your products.
+If you are a brick-and-mortar store, you will want to be sure, as many locals, know who you are, what you sell, and where they can buy your products.

 Let’s discuss how you can get started and get your business on the list.